Fort Mojave Indian Reservation: History

 These lands were occupied for thousands of years by succeeding cultures of Indigenous peoples.
 The property covers areas along the Colorado River of the three adjacent states of Arizona, California, and Nevada.
 It also is sporadically traversed by the Mojave River in California.

-The Fort Mohave Indian Reservation was established in 1890, and comprised the land of the former camp Mojave military reservation, thereby transferring it from the War Department to the Office of Indian Affairs.
-For decades until the early 1930s, it operated an Indian boarding school for Native American students from the Mohave and other tribes, as part of efforts to assimilate youth to the mainstream culture.
+The Fort Mojave Indian Reservation was established in 1890, and comprised the land of the former camp Mojave military reservation, thereby transferring it from the War Department to the Office of Indian Affairs.
+For decades until the early 1930s, it operated an Indian boarding school for Native American students from the Mojave and other tribes, as part of efforts to assimilate youth to the mainstream culture.
 They were forced to speak English and practice Christianity while at the school.
 The property was transferred to the reservation in 1935.
 It has allowed the buildings to deteriorate, as they were symbolic of a painful period in relations with the US.

-Economy
+Economic development

 The Mojave have leased considerable amounts of reservation land to agricultural companies for cultivation of commodity crops: soybeans, corn, and alfalfa.
-Many Caucasian and Mexican American workers live here, with less than 50% of the reservation occupied by Mohave and other Native Americans.
+Many white and Mexican American workers live here, with less than 50% of the reservation occupied by Mojave and other Native Americans.

-From 1995 the tribe operates the Avi Resort & Casino in Nevada.
+The tribe owns and operates the Avi Resort & Casino in Nevada, founded in 1995.
 On October 20, 2003, the reservation government announced an agreement between the reservation and California Governor Gray Davis to allow the operation of a casino west of Needles, California (directly across the Colorado River from the Tribe's Arizona Reservation Lands).

+The tribe also owns Avi Hotel, C-Plus Convenience Store, JB's Restaurant, and Mojave Resort Gold.

 Language revitalization

-As of 2012, The Center for Indian Education at Arizona State University "has facilitated "workshops for both learners and speakers at the Fort Mojave Indian Reservation in northwest Arizona, California and Nevada.
+As of 2012, the Center for Indian Education at Arizona State University "has facilitated "workshops for both learners and speakers at the Fort Mojave Indian Reservation in northwest Arizona, California and Nevada.
 Fort Mojave has about 22 elders who speak some Mojave."
 The project is also bringing elders together with younger people to teach the traditional Mojave "bird songs."

 The language preservation work of poet Natalie Diaz on the reservation was featured on the PBS NewsHour in March 2012.